Last Modified Date: September 06, 2019

-You are not required to provide information about yourself when you visit a CBS Local Web Site.
-CBS Local Web Sites may ask you for different types of information when you register for certain services, access various content or features, or directly contact the Web Site, including:
+You are not required to provide information about yourself when you visit a CBS Local Service.
+CBS Local may ask you for different types of information when you register for certain Services, access various content or features, or contact the Services directly, including:

-Information we collect automatically on CBS Local Web Sites.
-CBS Local Web Sites may collect certain information automatically, including:
+CBS Local Services may collect certain information automatically, including:

 We only use payment and identity verification information, such as credit card numbers, driver's license numbers, social security numbers, or comparable national identifiers as necessary for completing a particular transaction or fulfilling a service (e.g., paid subscriptions or awarding prizes to contest winners) or as otherwise required by law.